 Dr Ian Hardcastle received his first degree from Bristol University in 1987.
 He received his PhD in organic synthesis in 1990, from Manchester University, with Dr Peter Quayle.
 This was followed by a post-doctoral fellowship in the CRC Centre for Cancer Therapeutics at The Institute of Cancer Research with Professor Mike Jarman.
 Work at the ICR included: studies of the structure activity relationships for tamoxifen analogues, studies into the genotoxic mechanism of tamoxifen.
 The development of the novel CYP17a inhibitor abiraterone (Zytiga) licenced for the treatment of castrate resistant prostate cancer.
 The synthesis of novel inhibitors of the Farnesyl Transferase enzyme and the development of novel template-based combinatorial libraries for lead discovery.

 In November 1999 he joined the Drug Discovery Programme in the Cancer Research Unit now the Newcastle Cancer Centre at the Northern Institute for Cancer Research (NICR), Newcastle University, as a Lecturer in Medicinal Chemistry and is now Reader in Medicinal Chemistry.

 Principal Research Interests: medicinal chemistry and drug discovery, targeted anti-cancer agents.

-The medicinal chemistry team (C Cano, BT Golding, RJ Griffin, IR Hardcastle) is part of the Drug Discovery and Imaging Team within the NICR.
+The medicinal chemistry team (C Cano, BT Golding, IR Hardcastle, and M Waring) is part of the Drug Discovery Group within the NICR.
 Working closely with basic cancer biologists, structural biologists, pharmacologists, imaging specialists, and clinical scientists, the overall aim of the programme is to discover novel small-molecule inhibitors of cancer targets which can be developed into new treatments for cancer patients.